gpac/signals/doc/doc.md

 TODO

 * Allocator
-MAKE A LIST OF BASIC OBJECTS
+MAKE A LIST OF BASIC OBJECTS => link to doxygen
 * Data: shared_ptr
 * Output
 ...